usetheforcegauge/forceguider/README.md

 Dr David William Evans

-Before using ForceGuider, the user will need to download the following software from National Instruments (NI):
+ForceGuider was built with LabView (TM), produced by National Instruments (NI), USA.
+Therefore, before running ForceGuider, the user will need to download the following software from NI:
 <br>
-<a href="https://www.ni.com/en-gb/support/downloads/software-products/download.labview.html">LabView Runtime Engine</a> (Forceguider was built on 2017 version but later versions may also work).
+<a href="https://www.ni.com/en-gb/support/downloads/software-products/download.labview.html">LabView Runtime Engine</a> (the current build of ForceGuider will require 2017 version).
 <br>